Argentina wins debt reprieve, default averted for now

 Lawyers for the holders of Argentina's exchanged bonds, who will now be paid a combined $3.3 billion in December as scheduled, welcomed the 2nd Circuit's order.

-"The stay ensures that the exchange bondholders will receive their rightful payments through December, and until the court can carefully consider the significant issues and interests that are involved before rendering its final ruling," Sean O'Shea, a lawyer for a group of exchange bondholders including Gramercy Funds Management LLC, said in a statement.
+"The stay ensures that the exchange bondholders will receive their rightful payments through December, and until the Court can carefully consider the significant issues and interests that are involved before rendering its final ruling," said the statement from law firm Boies Schiller & Flexner LLP.

 (Additional reporting by Basil Katz and Nate Raymond in New York and Hugh Bronstein in Buenos Aires; Editing by Kieran Murray)